associatedpress/harvester/README.md

 Harvester expects the sheet that drives it to have a few important properties:

 1. First, the sheet has to be shared with a Google service account that Harvester will use to access Google APIs.
-That account will need permission to be able to edit the sheet in question.
+If you need to create an account, [you can do so here][create-service-account]That account will need permission to be able to edit the sheet in question.

 2. Second, the sheet needs to have at least two tabs: one named `entry` and one named `schema`.
 The `entry` tab is where Harvester will append records when